Student Employment Handbook

 The NROTC Preparatory Scholarship is awarded to up to five potential Midshipmen.
 Interested students must apply for this scholarship.
 This is a five-year program, with Norwich covering the first year of tuition and fees through a combination of Norwich gift aid.
 These students will have a four-year Navy ROTC National Scholarship reserved for them by the Navy if they complete program requirements during the first year.

-Students who visit the Northfield, Vermont campus on an official Admissions visit prior to December 15th of the year prior to enrolling are eligible for a $1,000 Visit Award.
+Students who visit the Northfield, Vermont campus on an official Admissions visit during or after the Spring semester of their Junior year in High School are eligible for a $1,000 Visit Award.
 This $1,000 award is available each year for a total of $4,000 over four years of study.

-This award is available to students who attend either an official Admissions visit virtually or attend one-hour or more of Virtual Open House live sessions, prior to December 15th of the year prior to enrolling.
+This award is available to students who attend either an official Admissions visit virtually or attend one-hour or more of Virtual Open House live sessions, during or after the Spring semester of their Junior year in High School.
 This scholarship is valued at $500 per year for a total of $2,000 over four years of study.

-Students who attend an Admission’s informational webinar found here between September 1 and December 15th of the year prior to enrolling are eligible for a Webinar Award.
+Students who attend an Admission’s informational webinar found here during or after the Spring semester of their Junior year in High School are eligible for a Webinar Award.
 This award is valued at $250 per webinar attended, up to a maximum of $1000 (for four webinars) per year, for a total of $4,000 over four years of study.

 The FAFSA is used to determine eligibility for need-based grants from Norwich University for domestic students and estimates grant amounts from student’s state of origin if applicable.
 Student must show demonstrated need as defined by Federal Student Aid.